rougin/slytherin/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Slytherin is a simple and extensible PHP micro-framework that tries to achieve a [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))-based design for creating your next web application.
 It uses [Composer](https://getcomposer.org) as the dependency package manager to add, update or even remove external packages.
-For more information regarding Slytherin, click the Wiki page [here](https://github.com/rougin/slytherin/wiki).

 ## Installation